The Miles Circuit

 Step 1: Open Knee Chest Position

+Roll to one side (whichever feels better), bringing the top leg as high as possible and keeping the bottom leg straight.
+Roll forward as much as possible, again using lots of pillows.
+Place a pillow under your belly, one or two under your head, one behind you and several under your top leg.
+Your bottom shoulder should be behind your top shoulder.
 Sink into the bed and relax some more.
 If you fall asleep, great, but if not, stay here for at least another half an hour.
-Try and get your top left leg, up towards your head and get as rolled over onto your belly as possible.
+Try and get your top leg up towards your head and get as rolled over onto your belly as possible.
+A peanut ball helps!

-Lunge, walk stairs facing sideways, 2 at a time, (have a spotter stand downstairs of you!), take a walk outside with one foot on the curb and one on the street, sit on a birth ball and hula- anything that’s upright and putting your pelvis in open, asymmetrical positions.
-Spend at least a 30 minutes doing this one as well to give your baby a chance to move down.
+Lunge, walk stairs facing sideways, two at a time, (have a spotter stand downstairs of you!), take a walk outside with one foot on the curb and one on the street, sit on a birth ball and hula- anything that's upright and putting your pelvis in open, asymmetrical positions.
+Spend at least 30 minutes doing this one as well to give your baby a chance to move down with gravity.
 If you are lunging or stair or curb walking, you should lunge/walk/go up stairs in the direction that feels better to you.

 The key with the lunge is that the toe of the higher leg and the pregnant person’s belly button should be at right angles.
-Do not lunge over your knee, that closes the pelvis.
+Do not lunge facing over your knee, that closes the pelvis.
 Also, use a stepstool or other object that allows your thigh to slope gently downward.
 It should not be too high!
+Keep your knee parallel to your hip, during these movement, no higher!

-Please contact me if you have any questions or suggestions or would like to share your experiences with this circuit.
+Please contact me if you have any questions or suggestions or you would like to share your experiences with this circuit.
+I love hearing how this worked for you or your clients during late pregnancy or labor.